-- 5. If the marks are rounded off to half and whole figures, three-tenths, four-tenths, eighttenths and nine-tenths will be rounded up and one-tenth, two-tenths, six-tenths and seven-tenths will be rounded down. - 6.
+- 6. If the marks are rounded off to half and whole figures, three-tenths, four-tenths, eighttenths and nine-tenths will be rounded up and one-tenth, two-tenths, six-tenths and seven-tenths will be rounded down. - 7.
 If a course consists of more than one component, the course overview in Study Guide will indicate how the final mark will be determined.
 With reservation to exceptions approved by the Board of Examiners, the following provisions apply in this respect: - a.
 The marks of the different components of a course may be expressed in one or more decimal figures.
 Marks for components are not to be rounded off. - b.
 A result for a component examination may be included in the determination of the final mark only if it is expressed in a numerical value and equals at least 5.0.
 In the event of a lower mark, no final mark will be given, but instead an NVD (niet voldaan = insufficient) will be registered as a result. - c.
-For the courses specified as Master specific project (see TER, appendix 1) the result for the project component may be included in the determination of the final mark only if it equals at least 6.0.
-In the event of a lower mark, no final mark will be given, but instead an NVD (niet voldaan = insufficient) will be registered as a result. - d.
-If a component consists of more than one subcomponent the marks of the different subcomponents of a course can mutually compensate for each other. - e.
-The mark of a component of a course which is not expressed in a numerical value shall equal at least a V (voldoende = pass).
+If a component consists of multiple parts, the parts will mutually compensate for each other. - d.
+The mark of a component of a course which is not expressed in a numerical value shall equal at least a V (voldoende = pass). - 8.
+The student is entitled to receive an opportunity to upgrade the result for a practical exercise with a compensatory assignment, only if; - a. the student is assigned mark for (a component of) a course and this mark equals at least 5,0.
+Such an assignment leads, at the most, to a mark of 6,0 for (that component of) that course. - b. the student is assigned a 'fail with the option to improve' (in a pass/fail course).
+The fail with the option to improve will only be made visible in the grade centre of the course's Brightspace page.
+In Osiris a 'fail' will be registered.

-- 7. The student is entitled to receive an opportunity to upgrade the mark for a practical exercise with a compensatory assignment insofar as the mark for (a component of) a course equals at least 5,0.
-Such an assignment leads, at the most, to a mark of 6,0 for (that component of) that course. - 8.
-A student passes a course if the weighted average of the marks of the components equals 6,0 or higher and the components which are not expressed in numerical values equal at least a V (voldoende = pass). - 9.
+- 9. A student passes a course if the weighted average of the marks of the components equals 6,0 or higher and the components which are not expressed in numerical values equal at least a V (voldoende = pass). - 10.
 Final marks that are earned in another degree programme at this or another Dutch university will be adopted as they have been given, as a whole figure or half figure or as a decimal figure.
 The definition that the other degree programme attributes to those marks will also be adopted.
-The provisions contained in Article 23 apply to final marks that are earned abroad. - 10.
+The provisions contained in Article 23 apply to final marks that are earned abroad. - 11.
 If more than one result is earned for a course, the highest result that has been earned will be included in the assessment of the examination on the understanding that in case of a 'pass' and a 'satisfactory' mark or higher, only the mark in figures applies.
-See also Article 17 of the TER for the validity of marks. - 11.
+See also Article 17 of the TER for the validity of marks. - 12.
 If a student is able to demonstrate that examination work they have submitted has been lost as a result of act or omission of the institution before being assessed, the Board of Examiners shall decide what subsequent course of action will be taken.